-\begin{thm} The eigenvector-overlap process $(\cO(t))_{t \geq 0}$ defined by the solution of the SDEs \eqref{eq:SDEofdOjk} with \eqref{eq:mar_O} is invariant under the scale transformation \eqref{eq:scale}.
-In other words, although the right and the left eigenvalue processes can not be determined uniquely for a given eigenvalue process $(\bLambda(t))_{t \geq 0}$, the eigenvector-overlap process $(\cO(t))_{t \geq 0}$ is uniquely determined. \end{thm}
+\begin{thm} The SDEs \eqref{eq:SDEofdOjk} with \eqref{eq:mar_O} for the eigenvector-overlap process $(\cO(t))_{t \geq 0}$ is indeed invariant under the scale transformation \eqref{eq:scale}.
+In other words, although the right and the left eigenvector processes cannot be determined uniquely for a given eigenvalue process $(\bLambda(t))_{t \geq 0}$, the system of SDEs for the eigenvector-overlap process $(\cO(t))_{t \geq 0}$ is uniquely determined. \end{thm}